Couples for Christ: History

 In 1996, CFC was approved by the Catholic Bishops' Conference of the Philippines as a National Private Association of Lay Faithful and recognized in 2000 by the Holy See as a private international association of the lay faithful of Pontifical Right.

 CFC is present in dioceses across all 81 Philippine provinces and 163 countries.
 It sent participants to the Extraordinary Synod on the Family organised by Pope Francis in 2014.

-Membership and Community Life
+Membership and sections

-Any validly married Catholic couple can become members of CFC.
+Any married couple can become members of CFC, provided the organization acknowledges their marriage as valid.
 Although a Catholic movement/organization, CFC also accepts non-Catholic Christians.

-Christian Life Program

-People interested in joining CFC will go through the weekly seminar series “Christian Life Program” (CLP), which usually spans 13 weeks, equivalent to 13 sessions.
-The CLP serves as the primary approach for Evangelization, and is a core activity for CFC members.

-At the end of the CLP, couples are invited to dedicate themselves to the Lord as CFC members, and commit themselves to active participation in community life and the Church through regular prayer meetings, attendance in community assemblies and teachings, and participation in parish life.
-CLP graduates are then grouped into cell groups called "households," consisting of 4 to 7 couples under the pastoral care of a family head.
+New members must attend a series of seminars known as the “Christian Life Program” (CLP).
+After this, couples who agree to commit themselves to active participation in the organization are placed in a cell group called "households," consisting of 4 to 7 couples under the pastoral care of a couple as a household head.